 It's great to see Charlotte Tilbury meet these expectations, given it has advocated cruelty-free cosmetics since its launch.

-The brand is not PETA-approved yet, but given it's still fairly new, we can postulate that PETA will approve it soon too.
+The brand is not PETA-approved yet, but given it's still fairly new, we can predict that PETA will approve it soon too.

 For more information on which cruelty-free certification to rely on, read here: Which Cruelty-Free Logos Can You Trust?